TownLake/blog-samrhea-legacy/content/post/lisbon-one-year.md

 This decision did not make a lot of sense.
 I had never been to Lisbon.
 All of my friends and family were close to me in Austin.
 I loved Austin and had an unbroken streak of living in it - if I became the oldest resident someday, I could state that I had lived in Austin longer than anyone alive.
 I also owned a house, a large dog, an automobile.
 I did not speak Portuguese.

 I can invent a lot of reasons as to why I stuck to that initial response, but my best guess is that I wanted to be on a mission to Mars.
-Sent by an organization that I knew, from a home I understood, to help build something in a place I had never seen.
+Sent by an organization that I knew, with teammates I loved, from a home I understood, to help build something in a place I had never seen.

 My wife was excited about it and found a graduate school that lined up with plans she was making pre-Lisbon.
 That made it possible.
 On August 11th, 2020, we moved to Lisbon site unseen.